-Palliative care is growing in settings outside of the hospital.
-In the outpatient setting palliative care can follow a number of different models.
-Our report aims to describe common models and elements of outpatient care.
-Services are administered in a number of settings, including hospitals, outpatient clinics, skilled nursing facilities, or in the home.
-Because of the growing demand for palliative care, primarily due to increasing numbers of patients living with chronic or serious illness, the field has evolved to include a number of approaches to maximize delivery of these services.
-While the structure of how these services are provided varies across population type and setting, two dominant models have emerged.
-These models are typically described as generalist palliative care and specialty palliative care.
+Palliative care services are administered in a number of settings, including hospitals, outpatient clinics, skilled nursing facilities, and in the home.
+Because of the growing demand for palliative care, primarily due to the increasing number of patients living with chronic or serious illness, the field has evolved to include a number of approaches to maximize delivery of these services.
+Given that these populations are spending increasingly more time outside of the hospital, our report focuses on services provided in the outpatient setting, which has been identified by many in the field as the next frontier in palliative medicine.